Nicole David

-Nicole David is a soca music artist from Saint Lucia.
-She is referred to as "St. Lucia's Queen of Soca" and was a member of the soca band DN5.
-She is now the lead vocalist of the band Spectacle.
+Nicole David (2 March 1974 – 2 June 2025) was a Saint Lucian soca musician.
+She was referred to as "St. Lucia's Queen of Soca" and was a member of the soca band DN5.
+She later became the lead vocalist of the band Spectacle.

 Carnival competition record

-Nicole won the roadmarch during St Lucia Carnival 2005 with her song "Bounce".
+David won the roadmarch during St Lucia Carnival 2005 with her song "Bounce".
 She placed third on two occasions in the St Lucia Soca Monarch competition (2004 and 2005), but decided not to participate in the competition in 2006.
 She represented St. Lucia in the Queen of Soca Competition in Trinidad and placed 7th.